Why Agencies Must Shift to a Solution-Based Monetization System

 These models shape the commercial rhythm of the relationship and determine its predictability, cash flow profile, and client-side flexibility.

-• Usage-Based - billed according to actual use or consumption.
+Usage-Based - billed according to use, pay-as-you-go.

-• Two-Part Models - a base fee plus a supplemental performance or usage component.
+Two-Part Models - a base fee plus a supplemental performance or usage component.

-• Subscription - recurring billing for ongoing access, enablement, or management of a problem or need.
+Subscription - recurring billing for ongoing access, enablement, or management of a problem or need.

-The models give agencies the ability to match the tempo of their solution to the tempo of the client’s needs—something hourly billing cannot support.
+These models give agencies the ability to match the tempo of their solution to the tempo of the client’s needs—something hourly billing cannot support.

 3. How Upside is Monetized